coleifer/unqlite-python/docs/api.rst

     .. py:method:: all()

-        Return a list containing all records in the collection.
+        :returns: list containing all records in the collection.

         As of 0.9.0, it is also possible to iterate the collection using a Python iterable.
 See :py:meth:`~Collection.iterator`.

     .. py:method:: iterator()

-        Return a :py:class:`CollectionIterator` for iterating over the records in the collection.
+        :returns: :py:class:`CollectionIterator` for iterating over the records in the collection.

         .. code-block:: pycon